-The Clean Air Strategy recognises that all wood burning is not the same and that reductions in particulate emissions (PM) can be achieved through the installation of Ecodesign Ready stoves burning Ready to Burn logs that have a moisture content below 20%.
+The Clean Air Strategy recognises that all wood burning is not the same and that reductions in particulate emissions (PM) can be achieved through the installation Ecodesign stoves burning Ready to Burn logs that have a moisture content below 20%.

 Defra is working closely with the industry to educate consumers on how to burn the right fuel in the right appliance, in order to reduce emissions.